pilotmoon/PopClip-Extensions/source/MarkdownToRTF.popclipext/Readme.md

 It interprets the plain text of the selection as Markdown, and converts it to Rich Text Format (RTF) and copies it to the clipboard.

-By contrast with the [Markdown](https://pilotmoon.com/popclip/extensions/Markdown) extension, which produces HTML *source code* as plain text, this extension produces RTF content whicosh is labelled as RTF on the clipboard.
+By contrast with the [Markdown](https://pilotmoon.com/popclip/extensions/Markdown) extension, which produces HTML *source code* as plain text, this extension produces RTF content that is labelled as RTF on the clipboard.
 This means it is recognised by any Mac app which supports pasting RTF content.

 ### A note on formatting